iignatov/LightOpenID/README.md

 ## Quick start

-* Sign-on with OpenID is a 2-step process:
+* Sign-on with OpenID in just 2 steps:

   1. Authentication with the provider: